-Upward lightning from tall objects is a unique type of ground flash because it originates from a tall object attached to the Earth’s surface and has as a monopole and unidirectional leader propagate upward toward the overlying storm.
+Upward lightning from tall objects is a unique type of ground flash because it originates from a tall object attached to the Earth’s surface and has as a unidirectional leader propagate upward toward the overlying storm.
 Typically the upward propagating leader is positive, but upward negative leaders have also been observed.
-A thunderstorm charge region overlaying the tall object and inducing opposite polarity charge in the object is a necessary requirement for this type of lightning.
-However, it is the tall and narrow shape of the object that enhances the electric field locally at its tip that creates the conditions favorable for the initiation and development of an upward propagating lightning leader.
+A thunderstorm charge region overlaying the tall object and induced opposite polarity charge in the object is a necessary requirement for this type of lightning.
+However, it is the tall and narrow shape of the object that enhances the electric field locally at its tip that creates conditions favorable for the initiation and development of an upward propagating lightning leader.
 Without the presence of the tall object, an upward lightning flash would not occur.
-The high-speed videos below show upward lightning flashes from television towers in Rapid City, South Dakota.
+The high-speed video below shows an upward lightning flash from a television broadcast tower in Rapid City, South Dakota.

 Upward flashes can be primarily identified in still images by the upward branching if branching occurs.
 Frequently, upward leaders will propagate to the cloud base and then turn horizontally and travel along the cloud base.
-The digital still image below show this behavior.
+Sometimes, the upward leader does not branch until reaching cloud base.
+This behavior is likely due to a negative screening charge layer along the cloud base which acts as a potential well for the positive leader, causing it to propagate horizontally through the well.
+The digital still image below shows this behavior.

 Self-Initiated Upward Lightning (SIUL)